 Bishop Christopher has invited us to pray for our nation and all those affected by coronavirus and say The Lord’s Prayer both at 1pm and 7pm each day.
 He also suggests putting a light or candle in your window at night.

-WEDNESDAY: On a Wednesday evening at 7:30pm you are invited to our ‘Catch up and Compline’ via Zoom.
+WEDNESDAY: On at Wednesday at 10am there is a Communion Service or a Service of the word in the church building.
+On a Wednesday evening at 7pm you are invited to our ‘Catch up and Compline’ via Zoom.
 Simply let Ursula, or Sarah in the office, know you would like to attend and you will be sent a link via e-mail which will give you access to the virtual meeting.
 It might sound complicated but it’s very easy, and you can also join in with just an ordinary landline phone.
 If you need technical help please ask and someone will talk you through it.

 Each Sunday morning at 9am the Church of England streams a service at

 (each week we will post a link to this on our Facebook page if that makes it easier for you to find) and if you haven’t already begun to join in regularly with a particular streamed service, I recommend this as one to regularly connect with.